Do you have a Belgian Malinois? Then you must be confused: Are Belgian Malinois really aggressive? So, let’s dive right in and find out.

 - 3 How to tame an aggressive Belgian malinois?

 - 4 How to understand the emotional situation of your Belgian malinois?

 - 5 Are Belgian Malinois aggressive towards family members?

 - 6 Are Belgian Malinois aggressive towards strangers?

 - 7 Conclusion

 Are Belgian Malinois considered as a dangerous breed?
 Are they aggressive?

 The Belgian Malinois is a medium-to-large breed of dogs.
-They are also classified as a variety of the Belgian Shepherd dog.
+They are also classified as a variety of Belgian Shepherd dog.
 Female Belgian Malinois average 20–25 kg weight and males are heavier at 25–30 kg.

-These Belgian Malinois are used as a working dog for several tasks, including detecting odors such as explosives, accelerants (for arson investigation), and narcotics tracking humans for suspect apprehension in the police world and search and rescue missions.
+These Belgian Malinois are used as a working dogs for several tasks, including detecting odors such as explosives, accelerants (for arson investigation), and narcotics tracking humans for suspect apprehension in the police world and search and rescue missions.

 And do you believe that The U.S. Secret Service uses Belgian Malinois to guard the White House’s grounds!